 Instructor: Dr. Ross R. Conover, Paul Smith’s College

 Course description: Wildlife biological research applies a broad range of field and academic skills such as making keen observations, safely capturing and handling wildlife, properly analyzing data and writing technically.
 This course will provide students with several field-based, hands-on experiences to learn how to identify and survey vertebrate animal communities (e.g., radio-tracking, bird capture).
 Emphasis will be placed on using museum specimens to learn mammal and bird identification, as well as identifying birds using visual and audible characteristics in the field (yes, some early mornings).
-Field trips will include visiting various ecosystems, including an all-day field trip to the Gunnison Basin to learn radio telemetry, all-day field trip to The Mexican Cut to learn about the interactive effects of ecosystem quality and tiger salamander populations, and an overnight field trip to the Black Canyon of the Gunnison.
+Field trips will include visiting various ecosystems, including an all-day field trip to the Gunnison Basin to learn radio telemetry and an all-day field trip to The Mexican Cut to learn about the interactive effects of ecosystem quality and tiger salamander populations.

 - Appreciation for the wildlife diversity of a Rocky Mountain ecosystem

 - Ability to identify common wildlife species with field emphasis on birds

 - Skilled use of a field guide, binoculars, and other wildlife survey tools

 - Understand wildlife adaptations for survival in mountain ecosystems

 - Understand and be able to apply wildlife survey techniques to estimate populations